How to Write Meeting Agenda or Meeting Recap Posts

 Top ↑

-• Open requests for review: List GitHub issues ready for review by their content type.
+• Open requests for review: Open GitHub issues ready for review and copy-paste the link to issues listed there, by their content type.

-• Projects update: List current projects and their most recent updates.
+• Projects update: List current projects, the username of the primary point of contact for the project, and their most recent updates.

 • Open discussions: This is where the meeting is open for any attendee to bring up a topic they’d like to discuss.